railsuser2014/openobject-doc-book-en/0/index.rst

         *From Geoff Gardiner*

-My gratitude goes to my co-author, Fabien Pinckaers, for his vision and tenacity in developing Tiny ERP and Open ERP, and the team at Tiny for its excellent work on this.
+My gratitude goes to my co-author, Fabien Pinckaers, for his vision and tenacity in developing Tiny ERP and OpenERP, and the team at Tiny for its excellent work on this.

-Open ERP relies on a philosophy of Open Source and on the technologies that have been developed and tuned over the years by numerous talented people.
+OpenERP relies on a philosophy of Open Source and on the technologies that have been developed and tuned over the years by numerous talented people.
 Their efforts are greatly appreciated.